sgerpdx/basic-chain-reaction/README.md

 - A variety of other files have been added, e.g. .gitignore and .env.
 - Basic functionality is present in terms of rendering and snapshot testing.

+### Notes on status and intended usage:

-### App tests functional when served locally, but needs further trials in terms of GitHub CI, etc.
+* App tests functional when served locally, but needs further trials in terms of GitHub CI, etc.

-### Ideally this may serve as the basis for a minimalist react bootstrap/template.
+* Ideally this may serve as the basis for a minimalist react bootstrap/template.